tylim88/FireCall/README.md

 `context`: Firebase function context callable
 `reqZodError`: may exist, the error that occurs when trying to parse the request data
 `resZodError`: may exist, the error that occurs when trying to parse the response data
 `err`: may exist, it is the **user defined error** you return to the handler(the response).
-Its type is unknown until there is user defined error in the response, which mean you don't need to type cast, FireCall will infer all the type for you.
+Its type is unknown until there is user defined error in the onCall callback, which mean you don't need to type cast, FireCall will infer all the type for you.

 Whatever object literal the function return and(empty object = nothing to log) get logged on the console, except the `logType` props.